Lagrangian cobordism and tropical curves: From cobordisms to curves

 \subsection{Tropicalization}

-An analytic subvariety\footnote{An analytic subspace is slightly more general than a subvariety: its sheaf of analytic functions may have nilpotents.} of a rigid analytic space $Y$ is, by definition, the zero-locus of a coherent ideal sheaf, cf. \cite[9.5.2]{BGR} or \cite{Conrad}.
+An analytic subset of a rigid analytic space $Y$ is, by definition, the zero-locus of a coherent ideal sheaf, cf. \cite[9.5.2]{BGR} or \cite{Conrad}.
 These are precisely the reduced subspaces $Z \subset Y$ which are locally, i.e. on the sets of an admissible affinoid cover, given as the zero-set of a finite collection of convergent power series.
-Such an analytic subvariety has a well-defined dimension (at a point this is the Krull dimension of the local ring $\mathcal{O}_{Z,z}$, and globally one takes the supremum of the local dimensions).
-Locally there is a well-defined notion of irreducible components of an analytic subvariety, and this notion globalizes by the following theorem of Conrad \cite{Conrad}:
+Such an analytic subset has a well-defined dimension (at a point this is the Krull dimension of the local ring $\mathcal{O}_{Z,z}$, and globally one takes the supremum of the local dimensions).
+Locally there is a well-defined notion of irreducible components of an analytic subset, and this notion globalizes by the following theorem of Conrad \cite{Conrad}:

-\begin{thm}[Conrad] An analytic subvariety of a rigid analytic space $Y$ admits a unique decomposition into irreducible analytic subvarieties. \end{thm}
+\begin{thm}[Conrad] An analytic subset of a rigid analytic space $Y$ admits a unique decomposition into irreducible analytic subsets. \end{thm}

 For the rest of this section, let $B$ be a tropical affine manifold and $\trop: Y(B) \to B$ the corresponding non-Archimedean SYZ fibration as constructed in the previous section.